 Europe's biggest water slides and the country's largest spa combine for 145,000m² of perfect water park in Germany.
 Therme Erding draws in nearly 1.5 million visitors per year!

-With slides totaling 2,500 meters of ups-and-downs, this is state-of-the-art water park action.
+With slides totaling 2,500 meters of ups-and-downs, this is a state-of-the-art water park action.
 Highlights include the Magic Eye, a 360-meter closed tube slide, reportedly the longest in the world.
-In summer, the garden, outdoor pool and pool bars open up with sports facilities for beach volleyball, table tennis and playgrounds.
+In summer, the garden, outdoor pool, and pool bars open up with sports facilities for beach volleyball, table tennis, and playgrounds.

 In VitalOase spa, visitors can take a break under calming palm trees.
 Visit areas like the Royal Spa that is styled after a Venetian palazzi.
 And unlike some of the other sites on this list, the sauna is kid friendly, even offering the world's biggest infra-red family sauna.

 Visitor Information for Therme Erding